Skip to content

 file = Path(tempdir) / f"{uuid.uuid4()}.{self.get_ext()}"

-if isinstance(input_value, dict)
+file.write_text(self.dumps(input_value) if isinstance(input_value, dict) else input_value)

 return self.translate_fn(translation_ruleset=self, input_dir=file.parent)